Southern California Public Power Authority (SCPPA), with headquarters in Glendora,

 · And finally, they are here to stay.
 Public power has a history of more than 100 years in Southern California, and continues to be viable and strong.

-SCPPA currently has more than twenty five projects and transmission projects in operation, generating and bringing power from Arizona, New Mexico, Utah, Washington, Oregon, California and Nevada.
+SCPPA currently has more than thirty-six projects and transmission projects in operation, generating and bringing power from Arizona, New Mexico, Utah, Washington, Oregon, California and Nevada.
 In addition, SCPPA owns natural gas reserves in Wyoming and Texas.

 SCPPA projects have been financed through the issuance of taxable and tax-exempt bonds, backed by the combined credit of the SCPPA members participating in each project.
 As of June 30, 2015, SCPPA had issued $14.7 billion in bonds, notes and refunding bonds, of which $3.36 billion was outstanding.